-Well, the Moving Mountains® Burger is made from delicious fibrous plants and is free from; GMO, MSG, Antibiotics and Hormones which means our burger really is a good source of healthy, clean food.
-We were dead set on creating a burger that contained less saturated fats and zero cholesterol.
+Well, the Moving Mountains® Burger is made from delicious fibrous plants and is free from; GMO, MSG, Antibiotics, Cholesterol and Hormones which means our burger really is a good source of healthy, clean food.
 So, for those who may want to improve their cholesterol reading our Moving Mountains® Burger may be the meat alternative you need.

 There are a lot of myths about soya protein.
 Can you shed some light on these?

-Soy often gets a bad rep in the press, but these are just myths.
-In fact, soy has been shown to reduce the risk of heart disease, osteoporosis and certain cancers.
-For those with concerns about the environmental impact of soy, our burger only requires a tiny fraction of the soy required to produce meat and is, therefore, a much more efficient and sustainable alternative.
+Soya often gets a bad rep in the press, but these are just myths.
+In fact, soya has been shown to reduce the risk of heart disease, osteoporosis and certain cancers.
+For those with concerns about the environmental impact of soya, our burger only requires a tiny fraction of the soya required to produce meat and is, therefore, a much more efficient and sustainable alternative.

 Why does the Moving Mountains® Burger bleed?

 A question that so many are keen to know.
 And of course, it’s not animal blood!
 Beetroot juice allows a juicy bleed throughout the centre of the patty.